qouteall/qouteall-blog/blog/Cognitive-biases.md

 - Enforcing extreme lockdown to eliminate the risk of a pandemic, causing more risk in other diseases (because hospitals are locked down) and more risk in basic living (food supply is constrainted due to extreme lockdown).
 - Wanting to hedge inflation by heavily investing in risky assets, whose risk can be higher than inflation.
 In a liquidity crisis, cash is more valuable than assets.

-It should not be simplified to "avoiding risk is bad".
+It should NOT be simplified to "avoiding risk is bad".
 The point is to not do extreme tradeoffs to eliminte one kind of risk but increase exposure to other kinds of risks.

 ### Regret aversion